NIS 2 regulation, let's take stock of the issues, obligations and sanctions

 • regular audits

-ANSSI will have a special role to play in this directive:
+ANSSI will have a particular role in this directive:

-• it acts as a regulator, supporting and advising entities,
+• it has a regulatory role by supporting and advising entities,

 • it controls,

-• it is involved in all the major stages of regulatory development,
+• it is present in the major stages of regulatory construction,

 • it co-constructs,

-In short: it interacts between entities and the regulator, sets security requirements, receives incident reports and monitors operators of essential services, with the ability to impose penalties.
+In summary: it interacts between the entities and the regulator, it sets the security requirements, receives incident reports and controls operators of essential services with the capacity to sanction.

 ANSSI's role in the NIS 2 directive

-For the moment, as you will have gathered, NIS 2 is not yet applicable.
-It is in the regulatory process, and ANSSI has not yet issued its requirements.
+For now, and as you will have understood, NIS 2 is not yet applicable, it is in a regulatory process and the ANSSI has not yet transmitted its requirements.

-At the InCyber 2024 trade show in Lille, I had the opportunity to speak with a member of ANSSI's sector coordination team, who gave me the following advice: for IEs, good IT hygiene applied with the help of the guide will be a very good step towards NIS 2 compliance.
+At the InCyber 2024 trade show in Lille, I was able to speak with a person from the ANSSI's sectoral coordination who gave me the following advice: for Essential Intitutions (EI), good IT hygiene applied with the help of the guide will be a very good step towards NIS 2 compliance.

 • boost your cybersecurity